Kayla & Courtney

 While these medical conditions have catastrophically interrupted her life and have resulted in dozens of extended in-patient hospitalizations, Kayla enforces strict rules that “only positive and happy people” are welcome to visit her when she is unwell.
 Her positivity and enthusiasm about living her life despite her illness, is absolutely contagious.

-Courtney, Kayla's younger sister, is 19-years-old and has supported Kayla since she was first diagnosed.
-She has been a huge supporter at home with her younger siblings all while maintaining excellent grades and playing on her Rep Soccer Team.
+Courtney, Kayla's younger sister, is 21-years-old and has supported Kayla since she was first diagnosed.
+She has been a huge supporter at home with her younger siblings, all while maintaining excellent grades and playing on her Rep Soccer Team.
 Courtney loves running fundraisers with Kayla, because the time they spend together planning is a lot of fun.
-Kayla is her best friend, and she is thankful for the Starlight Children's Foundation for being so supportive and always being there to make her family's days brighter.
+Kayla is her best friend, and she is thankful for Starlight Children's Foundation Canada for being so supportive and always being there to make her family's days brighter.

 Their determination to give back to others who are a part of the Starlight family is truly inspirational!

 Alexandra is a fun-loving, horseback riding, cupcake baking, dancing queen!
-She is also a 13-year-old Cancer Warrior.
+She is also a 15-year-old Cancer Warrior.

 In February 2013, Alexandra was rushed to the hospital to remove an extremely rare, high risk, stage 3 undifferentiated kidney sarcoma.
-The tumour, caused by a genetic mutation that also gave her lung cancer at 11-months-old, cost her her left kidney.
-While on treatment Alexandra found a safe haven in the Starlight Lounge at SickKids.
+The tumour, caused by a genetic mutation that also gave her lung cancer at 11-months-old, left her without a left kidney.
+While on treatment, Alexandra found a safe haven in the Starlight Lounge at SickKids.
 The lounge was her daily escape, a place where she could feel normal and could craft, laugh and make new friends.
 We are grateful to Starlight for providing such a wonderful space and for the fact that there were dedicated times for oncology patients to use the room safely.

 After 12 of the 26 prescribed cycles of treatment and 12 doses of radiation, Alexandra was forced to discontinue treatment because her body was no longer able to tolerate the chemo.
 Her blood was struggling to recuperate between chemo sessions, resulting in multiple, frequent transfusions, and a decline in her remaining kidney and liver functions.

 Today, Alexandra continues regular monitoring at SickKids, but she is determined to live life on her terms and not worry about whatever may come next.
-She has joined her best friend, Kayla Johnston, and Team Wishes in fundraising for another child's Wish Trip because she feels it's important to give back, especially because she has been blessed with so much.
+She joined her best friend, Kayla Johnston, and Team Wishes in fundraising for another child's Once In A Lifetime Wish because she feels it's important to give back, especially when she has been blessed with so much.

 Stephanie spent a large part of her childhood in scrubs between the four walls of a hospital.
 Born with omphalocele, a condition where the organs grow outside of your body, it’s the severe chronic pain that’s been ruling her life since day one.
-Stephanie was initially introduced to Starlight when she received an Admit kit during her stay at the Hospital for Sick Children.
-The Starlight room and Game Centres in the hospital helped her leave her sickness behind in her bed and just be a kid.
+Stephanie was initially introduced to Starlight when she received an Admit Kit during her stay at the Hospital for Sick Children.
+The Starlight Site and Fun Centers in the hospital helped her leave her sickness behind in her bed and just be a kid.

-Out of the hospital our family had the chance to take part in many Starlight Day Brighteners including boat rides, a Selena Gomez Concert and Stephanie’s all-time favourite – a trip to Great Wolf Lodge!
+Out of the hospital, our family had the chance to take part in many Starlight Day Brightener Wishes, including boat rides, a Selena Gomez Concert and Stephanie’s all-time favourite – a trip to Great Wolf Lodge!
 It was a much needed break that came at the heels of an intense five weeks of hospitalization at a pediatric pain program.

-Although her condition makes daily life tougher Stephanie doesn’t let that stop her from doing what she loves including horseback riding, skiing, snowboarding and dirt biking.
-As a budding philanthropist and public speaker, (her most recent speech was at Starlight’s 22nd Annual Gala) Stephanie joined Team Wishes to help raise money and awareness for Starlight, to give other kids the opportunities she’s been so fortunate to have.
+Although her condition makes daily life tougher, Stephanie doesn’t let that stop her from doing what she loves, including horseback riding, skiing, snowboarding and dirt biking.
+As a budding philanthropist and public speaker, (her most recent speech was at Starlight’s 22nd Annual Gala) Stephanie joined Team Wishes to help raise money and awareness for Starlight, and to give other kids the opportunities she’s been so fortunate to have.